lonelycode/tyk-io-site-content/v1.9/about.md

 Tyk offers powerful, yet lightweight features that allow fine gained control over your API ecosystem.

 * **RESTful API** - Full programatic access to the internals makes it easy to manage your API users, keys and Api Configuration from within your systems
-* **Multiple access protocols** - Out of the box, Tyk supports Token-based, HMAC, Basic Auth, OAuth2 and Keyless access methods
+* **Multiple access protocols** - Out of the box, Tyk supports Token-based, HMAC, Basic Auth, OAuth2, JSON Web Token and Keyless access methods
 * **Rate Limiting** - Easily rate limit your API users, rate limiting is granular and can be applied on a per-key basis
 * **Quotas** - Enforce usage quotas on users to manage capacity or charge for tiered access
 * **Granular Access Control** - Grant API access on a version by version basis, grant keys access to multiple APIs or just a single version